-(A) The MCO shall refer a medical treatment reimbursement request in an inactive claim as provided in rule 4123-3-15 of the Administrative Code, with the MCO's recommendation, to the bureau for a determination of both the causal relationship between the original injury and the current incident precipitating the treatment request and the necessity and appropriateness of the requested treatment.
+(A) The MCO shall refer a medical treatment reimbursement request in an inactive claim to the bureau, with the MCO's recommendation, for a determination of both the causal relationship between the original injury and the current incident precipitating the treatment request and the necessity and appropriateness of the requested treatment as provided in rule 4123-3-15 of the Administrative Code.

 (B) The MCO, in conjunction with the employer, employee, attending physician, and the bureau claims personnel assigned to the claim, shall provide medical management and cost containment services that provide the injured worker high-quality, cost-effective medical care that focuses on minimizing the physical, emotional, and financial impact of a work-related injury or illness and promotes a safe and timely return to work.